microsoft/vso-extension-tools/README.md

-# Extension Packer
+# Visual Studio Online Extension Tool
-This utility packs and publishes extensions for Visual Studio Online, Visual Studio (planned) and Visual Studio Code (planned).
+This utility packs and publishes extensions for Visual Studio Online.

 # Usage
 ## Tooling
-This app requires [NodeJS](http://nodejs.org), NPM (included with the NodeJS installer), and the TypeScript Compiler v1.5.0-beta (which can be obtained using `npm i -g typescript`).
+This app requires [NodeJS](http://nodejs.org) and npm (included with the NodeJS installer).

 ## Setup
-1. Clone the repository
-2. `cd` into the directory
-3. Run `npm install`
+1. Run `npm install -g vset`.
-4. Run `tsc -p .`

-You can also open the directory in Visual Studio Code and build using Ctrl+Shift+B.
+2. The tool can be run using `vset.cmd` or by invoking `node app.js`.

 ### Prep your manifest(s)
 This tool will merge any number of manifest files (all in JSON format) into the required .vsomanifest and .vxismanifest files.
 If you are using this tool with an extension for the first time, you may need to add a few things to your manifest: